sephajebi/home/_pages/long-talks-in-combinatorics.md

 <!-- Put your seminar information below this line. -->

-<b>Organizers</b>: <b><a href="https://sites.google.com/view/lior-gishboliner/home">Lior Gishboliner</a></b> and <b><a href="https://www.sepehrhajebi.com">Sepehr Hajebi</a></b>.
+<b>Organizers:</b> <b><a href="https://sites.google.com/view/lior-gishboliner/home">Lior Gishboliner</a></b> and <b><a href="https://www.sepehrhajebi.com">Sepehr Hajebi</a></b>.
+<div style="height: 30px;"></div>

-This is a combinatorics seminar where speakers are allowed -- and indeed encouraged -- to talk about their favorite subject in as much detail as they wish, with little to no pressure from the clock.
-Talks can comfortably run for a full hour and extend to 90 minutes (or perhaps longer).
+<b>About:<b> This is a combinatorics seminar with little to no pressure from the clock: each talk can comfortably run for a full hour and then up 90 minutes (or perhaps longer).

-Talks are held on Zoom and will be recorded and posted on YouTube.
+Talks are held on Zoom and will be recorded and posted online.
 The seminar will run in seasons of 8-10 talks, for as long as speakers and audiences can be found.
-The schedule for season 1 is below.
+The schedule for Season 1 is below.

-Announcements, Zoom links and passwords will be sent to the seminar's mailing list.
-To join the list, please write to sepehrm dot hajebi at utoronto dot ca.
+Announcements, Zoom links, and passwords will be sent to the seminar’s mailing list.
+To join the list, please write to sepehr dot hajebi at utoronto dot ca.
+<div style="height: 30px;"></div>

+<b>Season 1 schedule:</b>